Generic name: valganciclovir [ val-gan-SYE-kloe-veer ]

 Drug class: Purine nucleosides

-What is Valcyte (valganciclovir)?
+What is Valcyte?

 kidney disease (or if you are on dialysis);

-You should not breast-feed while you are taking valganciclovir.
-Women with HIV or AIDS should not breast-feed a baby.
+Women with HIV or AIDS should not breastfeed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

-How should I take Valcyte (valganciclovir)?
+How should I take Valcyte?

-Take valganciclovir with food.
+Take Valcyte with food.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.